About My Project

 - Agency staff and community organizers building power-with each other

-- How to support change-makers inside agencies
+- The need for change-makers inside agencies

 - Navigating and explaining the complexity of implementing change